Top 10 Most Iconic Electric Guitars of All Time, Part 2

 Key players: Marc Bolan, Dave Davies, Billy Gibbons, Steve Jones, Kirk Hammett, Jimi Hendrix, Joe Perry, Keith Richards, Michael Schenker, Paul Stanley, Eddie Van Halen

 7. Gibson ES-335

-The distinctive double f-holes and plummy yet cutting tone of the Gibson ES-335 has made it a favorite electric guitar of blues players everywhere.
+The distinctive double f-holes and plummy yet cutting tone of the Gibson ES-335 have made it a favorite electric guitar of blues players everywhere.
 Of course, BB King may have had something to do with that.
-His 335, “Lucille,” may be one of the most recognizable guitars in the world.
+His 335, Lucille, maybe one of the most recognizable guitars in the world.

 Year introduced: 1958